Diamondbacks vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his third straight game with a hit in this contest.
-In his last five games he is hitting .444 with four doubles, a home run, three walks and four RBI.
+- Yelich hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .375 with three doubles, a triple, three walks and an RBI.

 Yelich Recent Games